26 Things You Didn’t Know About The Swiss Army Knife

 In 1908, the Swiss army decided to split its knife contract, giving half of the production to Karl Elsener’s company, and the other half to the Paul Bochéat (renamed Wenger) company, directed by Théodore Wenger.
 Both companies used the cross and shield logo, although the two were slightly different.
 Victorinox advertised their knives as the “Original Swiss Army knives” and Wenger as the “Genuine Swiss Army knives”.
 This continued until Victorinox acquired Wenger in 2005, retaining sole control of the Swiss army knife market and industry.

-9) The Victorinox brand’s name has an interesting history.
+9) The Victorinox brand’s name has an interesting origin

 Karl Elsener’s company, the Swiss Cutler’s Union, was founded in 1844.
 However, when Elsener’s mother, Victoria Elsener, died in 1909, Karl decided to rename his company “Victoria”, in her memory.
 In 1921, Victoria started using stainless steel to produce its blades.
 In french, “inox” is the shortened term for “acier inoxydable”, which means ‘stainless steel’.
 Hence, ‘Victoria’ and ‘inox’ were combined to create the portmanteau name “Victorinox”.
 This is still the name of the company today, and its headquarters are located in Ibach, Switzerland, where Karl Elsener I had founded the Cutlers’ Union.

-10) The Swiss army knife as we know it was never supposed to be advertised as the “Swiss army knife”.
+10) The Swiss army knife was never supposed to be advertised as the “Swiss army knife”

 The actual name of the Swiss army knife that has been produced from the 1890’s was the “Swiss Officers and Sports knife”, or Schweizer Offiziers und Sportmesser, in German.
 American soldiers completely fell in love with these knives during World War II, and brought them back to America.
 However, they had difficulty to pronounce the German name, and hence referred to them as the ‘Swiss army knives’.

-11) However, this name has become so popular that it is now an official name of the Swiss army knife.
+11) However, this name has become so popular that it is now one of its official names

 The fame of the ‘Swiss army knife’ spread throughout the USA and throughout the world.
 Eventually this name became so famous that Victorinox registered it as a trademark, together with its cross and shield logo.